dr-fischer/sop/Quantum MS/Tuning and Optimization SOP.md

 >**For urgent problems please report to Matt Burleson, AP 346, mburleson@wcu.edu, x2239!***

 # Scope
-This procedure details the tuning/calibration and optimization of the mass spectrometer via direct infusion with a syringe pump.
+This procedure details the tuning/calibration and optimization of the mass spectrometer via direct infusion with a syringe pump with and without LC flow.

 # Definitions
 1. **Auxiliary gas** - The outer-coaxial gas (nitrogen) that assists the sheath (inner-coaxial) gas in dispersing and/or evaporating sample solution as the sample solution exits the APCI, ESI, or H-ESI nozzle.
 The auxiliary gas also sweeps solvents out of the API source to help keep the interior of the ion source as dry as possible.
 The auxiliary gas is used especially at higher solvent flow rates.
 In some cases, signal intensity can be increased by using Auxiliary gas, particularly for higher LC flow rates.